laravel/docs/cache.md

 > {tip} If you don't want to refresh the item and its lifetime, you can return `null`.

 When the lock cannot be acquired immediately, it waits for a maximum of 10 seconds.
-You may further configure the atomic lock by omiting the callback, which will return an object to alter the lock properties and waiting time.
+You may further configure the atomic lock by omitting the callback, which will return an object to alter the lock properties and waiting time.

     Cache::refresh('mission')
         ->lock('mission_lock', 30, 'agent_taylor')